||HISTORY OF THE BREED

 arrived in October of 2017, from which we kept Grace

 .
 We kept Hazel

 from Molly's Z Litter whelped August 8, 2018, but she did not meet the minimum height requirement for breeding and was sold at age 8 months as a started puppy to a great home in Texas to live with a puppy from our P Litter, Penny.

 arrived in February of 2019, from which we kept Claire

 .
-Claire did not meet our high breeding standards and was sold at age 8 months to a hunting family from Minnesota (their 3rd Brush Dale puppy!).
+Sadly, Claire did not meet the minimum height requirement for breeding and was sold at age 8 months to a hunting family from Minnesota (their 3rd Brush Dale puppy!).
 Bella's EE Litter

 arrived April 23, 2019, from which we kept Hazel

-Our dogs are hunted and used as guide dogs at Brush Dale, as well as hunted on a variety of wild birds in Iowa, Minnesota, Michigan, Nebraska, Missouri, New Mexico and beyond.
+Six female Munsters currently reside in our home.
+Our dogs are primarily hunted and used as guide dogs at Brush Dale Hunting Preserve, but they've also hunted a variety of wild birds in Iowa, Minnesota, Michigan, Nebraska, Missouri, New Mexico and beyond.
 If you would like to see our dogs work, just give us a call and we'll be happy to take you hunting on the Preserve.
 We love nothing more than "showing off" our dogs, both in the field and in the home.